wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-email/includes/2-webmail-services.md

 To configure the required IMAP server, open the action's properties and expand the  **IMAP server** section.

-In **IMAP server** section, populate the address and the server port of the server, and your account credentials.
+In **IMAP server** section, populate the address and the port of the server, and your account credentials.
 If untrusted certificates are permitted or the server uses TLS/SSL, select the **Accept Untrusted Certificates** or the **Enable SSL** option, respectively.

 ![Screenshot of the IMAP server section in the Retrieve email messages action.](..\media\imap-server-config.png)

 To configure the required SMTP server, open the properties of the **Send email**  action and expand the **SMTP server** section.

-In the **SMTP server** section, populate the address and the server port of the server, and your account credentials.
+In the **SMTP server** section, populate the address and the port of the server, and your account credentials.
 Additionally, you can enable SSL/TLS and untrusted certificates, if they're applicable.

 ![Screenshot of the SMTP server section in the Send email action.](..\media\smtp-server-config.png)

 ## Retrieve email messages

-If you want to retrieve emails from your mailbox that meet specific criteria, you can use the **Retrieve email messages** action.
+To retrieve emails that meet specific criteria from your mailbox, use the **Retrieve email messages** action.

 To limit the retrieved emails, you can filter them according to their parent folder, state, or keywords included in various fields.
 All the available filters are located in the **Email filters** section of the action's properties.